 Study spaces and print resources for architecture and interiors; planning, housing and urban design; tourism and events; and transport and logistics can be found on floors 2 and 3 of the Marylebone Road Library.
 The opening hours for the Marylebone Library can be found on this page

 To find the list of electronic databases to which the University of Westminster subscribes, click on the 'E-Resources A-Z' tab in the top menu bar of Library Search.
-More in-depth descriptions of the most relevant databases for architecture, housing, tourism, events, urban development, urban design and urban planning can be found on the Electronic Resources box in this guide.
+More in-depth descriptions of the most relevant databases for architecture, housing, tourism, events, urban development, urban design and urban planning can be found under the Databases tab in this guide.
 Electronic journals can also be browsed using the 'Browse e-Journals' tab in the top menu bar of Library Search.

 Searching for both electronic books and print books is conducted through Library Search.
-The electronic books can be downloaded or read online, while the print book stock is organised using Dewey numbers.
+The electronic books can be downloaded or read online, while the print book stock is organised using numbers that are based on a classification system called Dewey Decimal numbers.
 The sequence begins on floor 2, and runs from 000 to 999.